HamishClulee/more-art-than.science/front/src/views/posts/betterstyles.md

     }
 }
 ```
 The goal here is write styles that apply to most `<inputs>` they could be based on the values from your organisations design guide (a smart dev might start thinking about using a design-dev integration of some sort here).
-The example above aims to acheieve a set up where putting am `<input>` element on the page, requires no extra styling, unless something about this specific input calls for something different from the norm.
-Maybe the ticket you are working on calls for the :foucs on the input to be red... **Thats when you write your styles in the `<style scoped>` block of your Vue component.**
+The example above aims to achieve a set up where putting am `<input>` element on the page requires no extra styling; unless something about this specific input calls for something different from the norm.
+Maybe the ticket you are working on calls for the `:foucs` on the input to be red... **Thats when you write your styles in the `<style scoped>` block of your Vue component.**

 ```sass
 // Example of what a typography.sass file might look like